 |

-this point.
-I have made a lot of parts not shown here.
+very outdated as well.
+I have made truly 100s of parts not shown here.

 When I first heard about Solidworks I knew there had to be some